Annbelbella/SQLAlchemy_Challenge/README.md

 # SQLAlchemy_Challenge

-This challenge was about climate analysis of Honolulu, Hawaii to aid planning of a long holiday vacation there.
+This challenge was about climate analysis in Honolulu, Hawaii to aid planning of a long holiday vacation there.

 ## Part 1: Analyze and Explore the Climate Data
 In this section, i used Python and SQLAlchemy to do a basic climate analysis and data exploration of the climate database.
 Specifically, i used SQLAlchemy ORM queries, Pandas, and Matplotlib.